-As regards pre-birth orders, it is important to understand that they are not effective until the birth occurs, in spite of being issued by the court prior to the birth.
+As regards pre-birth orders, it is important to understand that they are not effective until the birth occurs, despite being issued by the court before the birth.
 However, and especially in the case of foreign intended parents, it offers some peace of mind.

 Situation in the U.K

 Since January 2019, it is possible for single male or female to become mother thanks to some changes in the legislation.